kcotias/react-native-waiting-wheel/README.md

 # React Native Waiting Wheel

-If you need make you user wait som time we cam help you
+If you have to make your user wait for some time, this will save you!

-A progress wheel to whating for some thing in your application
+A progress wheel that can work as a loading as well, make your user wait for something in your application in a better way!

 - Checkout the [example/](https://github.com/victorcosta/react-native-waiting-wheel/tree/master/examples) folder for use example.

 ## Features

 - Good fit for loading situations
-- Good fit for waiting timers like sms
+- Good fit for waiting timers like SMS confirmation, or timers.
 - Smooth animations
 - Highly customizable
 - Very lightweight